Kolai (film): Plot

-A famous model and singer called Leila was murdered in her own apartment.
+A famous model and singer called Leila was murdered in her apartment.
 The case is investigated by Sandhya Mohanraj, a reliable rookie and Vinayak, a smart but traumatized detective due to personal tragedy.
-This case became personal to him because of the parallels between Leila and her daughter, whose death affected his marriage.
-The rest is a classic whodunit with the main suspects being her boyfriend and singer Sathish, modelling friend Arjun, Bombay marketing agent Aditya Kaushik and Thief Babloo, along with flashbacks explaining their potentiel motives to kill her.
-It's later revealed that Sathish is the one who killed Leila because of Yamini, her sister who slowly died in front of him, which he took pleasure watching it.
+This case becomes personal to him because of the parallels between Leila and her daughter, whose death affected his marriage.
+The rest is a classic whodunit with the main suspects being Leila's boyfriend and singer Sathish, modelling friend Arjun, Bombay marketing agent Aditya Kaushik and Thief Babloo, along with flashbacks explaining their potential motives to kill her.
+It's later revealed that Sathish is the one who killed Leila because of Yamini, his sister who slowly died in front of him, which he took pleasure watching it.
 She later turned into hallucinations for him and asked to kill Leila because of her jealousy.
 With the case ending, the ghosts of Leila and Vinayak's daughter can finally rest.